Good Life, Good Death

 Active involuntary euthanasia: Lethal injection by a doctor into a dying patient without that person's express request.

 Assisted suicide: Providing the means (drugs or other agents) by which a person can take his or her own life.
+Also known as assisted-dying -- to avoid the word 'suicide'.

 Physician-assisted suicide: A doctor providing the lethal drugs with which a dying person may end their life.